Philadelphia (film): Plot

+Beckett is given an important lawsuit to file before the statute of limitations runs out in 10 days.
+He works from home which gives him the opportunity to mask his lesions.
+On the tenth day, he is advised the lawsuit file is missing with no copies to be found.
+The paperwork is found and the suit filed on time, but Beckett is fired due to his incompetence.
+Beckett believes he was terminated because of his disease and his homosexuality, and asks personal injury attorney, Joe Miller, to represent him in a wrongful termination suit.
+Initially Miller declines, fearful of contracting the disease and uncomfortable representing a homosexual.
+Miller eventually agrees to take Beckett's case after witnessing discrimination against Beckett at a law library.

 As the case goes to trial, the partners of the firm take the stand, each claiming that Beckett was incompetent and that he had deliberately tried to hide his condition.
-The defense repeatedly point out Beckett brought AIDS upon himself via willing gay sex with strangers and is therefore not a victim.
-To demonstrate Kenton would recognize the lesion as a symptom of AIDS-related illness, his former co-worker Melissa Benedict—who contracted AIDS after a blood transfusion—is brought in to testify.
-She mentions how his facial expressions showed discomfort around her because of it.
-Kenton denies recognizing Beckett's lesion, and insists Benedict was an innocent victim due to the transfusion, unlike Beckett.
-To prove that the lesions would have been visible, Miller asks Beckett to unbutton his shirt while on the witness stand, revealing that his lesions are indeed visible and recognizable as such.
+The defense distinguishes Beckett, who contracted the disease after having sex with strangers, with a former employee of one of the law partners, who contracted the disease after a blood transfusion.
+To contradict that Beckett's condition was unknown, Miller asks Beckett to unbutton his shirt while on the witness stand, revealing lesions that appeared to be the same as those on his face when employed.
 Throughout the trial, Miller's homophobia slowly disappears as he and Beckett bond from working together.

 Beckett collapses and is hospitalized after Charles Wheeler, the partner he most admired, testifies against him.
 Another partner, Bob Seidman, confesses that he suspected Beckett had AIDS but never told anyone and refused to let him discuss it, which he deeply regrets.
-During Beckett's hospital stay, the jury votes in his favor, awarding him back pay, damages for pain and suffering, and punitive damages, totaling over $5 million.
+During Beckett's hospital stay, the jury deliberates.
+The foreman reasons the firm would have never given Beckett such an important lawsuit to work if they believed he was incompetent.
+They award him back pay, damages for pain and suffering, and punitive damages, totaling over $5 million.
 Miller visits the visibly frail Beckett in the hospital after the verdict and overcomes his fear enough to touch Beckett's face.
-After the family leaves the room, Beckett tells his lover Miguel Alvarez that he is "ready".
-At the Miller home later that night, Miller and his wife are awakened by a phone call from Alvarez, who tells them that Beckett has died.
-A memorial is held at Beckett's home, where many mourners, including Miller and his family, view home movies of Beckett as a happy child.
+After the family leaves the room, Beckett tells his partner Miguel Alvarez that he is "ready".
+A memorial is held at Beckett's home, where many mourners, including Miller and his family as well as Bob Seidman, view home movies of Beckett as a happy child.